-Software Business Accelerator and Graphic Design
+Software Business Accelerator Internship

 The Software Business Accelerator program matches a team of software development interns and a graphic designer with an interdisciplinary team and a business project.
 Answering today's business challenges often requires rapid development of user-centric software products, and the SoBA program gives programmers and designers the skills necessary to be on the cutting edge.

-Agile Product Design
+Agile Product Design Internship

 The Agile Product Design Program at the Ronnie K. Irani Center for the Creation of Economic Wealth seeks to apply an IDEO-inspired iterative design approach to generate new consumer products.
 An interdisciplinary team from across majors is assembled to conduct this consumer-driven design process.
 Together, each team is tasked generally to: